JoseAHC-UV/Building-my-own-2D-Game-Engine/README.md

 The folder "MyGame" contains the source code for the final game.
 You can run it like any other project (Apache Netbeans)
 Controls:
-WASD -> Moves the aircraft
+WASD -> Moves the aircraft,
-J -> Shoots
+ J -> Shoots,
-Enter -> Restarts
+ Enter -> Restarts.
-Game Restarts if you die (get hit or rammed)
+Game Restarts if you die (get hit or rammed).
  Game ends when you shoot the B-17 down.